-The name of this national park—“great gardens”—refers to the unique northern flora found here.
-Blanketing the ground, rock walls and trees are more than 200 species of lichen, a major food source for woodland caribou in winter.
-Wildlife is hidden in every corner of the park, from red fox, lynx and snowshoe hare to black bear, coyote and gray wolf.
-Birdlife includes water birds such as common loon and Barrow’s goldeneye and birds of the forest such as the black-backed woodpecker and spruce grouse.
+The name of this national park—”great gardens”—refers to the unique northern flora found here.
+More than 200 species of lichen blanket the ground, rock walls and trees—a major food source for woodland caribou in winter.
+Wildlife hides in every corner of the park, from red fox, lynx and snowshoe hare to black bear, coyote and gray wolf.
+Birdlife includes waterbirds such as common loon and Barrow’s goldeneye and birds of the forest such as the black-backed woodpecker and spruce grouse.

 Your naturalist guide will lead you through the park’s different vegetation zones—taiga, tundra, deciduous forest, boreal forest and alpine.
 You’ll walk among ancient stands of aspen, balsam fir, black spruce, jack pine and larch while admiring some of the area’s 60 lakes, which are filled with brook trout and Arctic char.
-From the park’s mountain summits, the 33-mile-wide Charlevoix crater is visible, formed by a massive meteorite 360 million years ago.
+From the park’s mountain summits, you can gaze down at the 33-mile-wide Charlevoix crater, formed by a massive meteorite 360 million years ago.

 Jacques-Cartier National Park

 You’ll have a chance to wander through spectacular fall foliage at this national park, a vast mountainous plateau with a 1,800-foot-deep channel.
-This 230-square-mile river valley is home to a variety of wildlife, including moose, beaver, river otter and porcupine.
-Myriad birds can be seen soaring above—130 species inhabit the park.
+This 230-square-mile river valley hosts a variety of wildlife, including moose, beaver, river otter and porcupine.
+Look up to see myriad birds soaring above—130 species inhabit the park.
 A boreal forest of black spruce sits atop the plateau, while the valley is dominated by deciduous trees such as sugar maples and yellow birch ablaze with autumn coloring.

 Just north of Maine and easily accessible to U.S. travelers, Quebec offers a unique North American travel adventure.
 Our carefully crafted itinerary takes you off the beaten path, highlighting the varied ecosystems found within four glorious national parks and a marine reserve.
-The distinctive terrains of this French-Canadian province provide exciting hiking opportunities on top of some of the world’s best whale watching—we hope you’ll consider joining us!
+The distinctive terrains of this French-Canadian province provide exciting hiking opportunities on top of some of the world’s best whale watching.
+We hope you’ll consider joining us there!